Joseph McNally (brother): Honours

 In 1990, McNally was awarded the Pingat Bakti Masyarakat (Public Service Medal) and in 1997, the Pingat Jasa Gemilang (Meritorious Service Medal).

 Legacy

 In 2006, a new road created outside of the LaSalle College of the Arts in Singapore was named McNally Street in his honour.
 The Singapore Art Museum held a tribute in 2014, the 12th anniversary of his death.

-Sculptures from Br Joseph McNally can be found on the Grounds of Ballintubber Abbey and in the surrounding village where he grew up.
-Another piece of his work can be seen at the Museum of Country Life in Co.
-Mayo.